-Table 7-4 and Figure 7-1 shows inflows to and outflows from the Indio Subbasin and the estimated annual change in groundwater storage for WY 2020-2021.
+Table 7-4 and Figure 7-1 shows inflows to and outflows from the Indio Subbasin and the estimated annual change in groundwater storage for WY 2021-2022.
 During periods of high artificial recharge, the change in storage tends to be positive (water in storage increases).
 In dry years, periods of low artificial recharge, or periods of high pumping, the change in storage is often negative (storage decreases).
-While WY 2020-

-2021 was a dry year, managed artificial recharge continued to replenish the basin.
-The Indio Subbasin gained 5,954 AF in storage.
+WY 2021-2022 was a dry year, and managed artificial recharge was decreased.
+The Indio Subbasin had a net decrease of 76,786 AF in storage.
+However, water levels remained above the minimum thresholds (MTs) in all key wells and previous years of groundwater replenishment continue to keep the basin sustainable despite short-term dry years like WY 2021-2022.

 Long-term sustainability is typically assessed based on changes in groundwater storage over a historical period on the order of 10 to 20 years that includes wet and dry periods.
-Figure 7-2 shows the annual change in groundwater storage from 1970 through WY 2020-2021 (gray columns).
+Figure 7-2 shows the annual change in groundwater storage from 1970 through WY 2021-2022 (gray columns).
 The starting year of 1970 was selected as it is three years before imported water replenishment commenced in the Indio Subbasin.
-The data used to prepare this figure are based on calendar year until WY 2016-2017, when data sources were compiled for the water year for the first SGMA Annual Report.
-WY 2020-2021 is the first year that the numerical model was used to simulate the change in storage.
-The model from the 2022 Alternative Plan was updated to reflect conditions through September 2021.
+The data used to prepare this figure are based on calendar year until WY 2016-2017, when data sources were compiled for the water year for the first Annual Report.
+WY 2021-2022 is the second year that the numerical model was used to simulate the change in storage.
+The model from the 2022 Alternative Plan was updated to reflect conditions through September 2022.
 Previous years relied on analytical solutions developed to estimate natural processes and long-term averages.

 Figure 7-2 also shows the annual inflows, outflows, groundwater production, and ten-year and twenty-year running-average change in groundwater storage.
 As shown on the chart, annual inflows to the Indio Subbasin (blue line) are highly variable with years of high inflows corresponding to wet years when SWP delivery volumes were greater.
-Higher inflows in the mid-1980s occurred when MWD commenced large-scale advanced water deliveries to the Indio Subbasin.
-The chart shows that after an extended period of decline, both the ten-year and twenty-year running average change in storage have shown upward trends since 2009, and the ten-year running average has been positive since 2017.
+Higher inflows in the mid-1980s occurred when Metropolitan Water District (MWD) commenced large-scale advanced water deliveries to the Indio Subbasin.
+The chart shows that after an extended period of decline, the twenty-year running average change in storage showed a positive trend since 2009, and the ten-year running average has been positive since 2017.

-Table 7-4 WY 2020-2021 Groundwater Balance in the Indio Subbasin
+Table 7-4.
+WY 2021-2022 Groundwater Balance in the Indio Subbasin

-Groundwater Balance Component WY 2020-2021 Flows (AF)
+Groundwater Balance Component WY 2021-2022 Flows (AF)

 Inflows

-Infiltration of natural runoff 1 23,897
+Infiltration of natural runoff 1 21,269

-Subsurface inflows from adjacent basins 11,654
+Subsurface inflows from adjacent basins 11,277

-Return Flows (Agricultural, Golf Course, and Municipal 2) 162,320
+Return Flows (Agricultural, Golf Course, and Municipal 2) 156,814

-Wastewater percolation 4,446
+Wastewater percolation 4,893

-Septic tank percolation 0

-Groundwater replenishment 154,848
+Groundwater replenishment 67,438

-Total Inflow 357,165
+Total Inflow 261,691

 Outflows

+Subsurface outflow to adjacent basins5 0

-Groundwater pumping 285,351
+Groundwater pumping 282,079

-Net drain flow to Salton Sea 3 52,676
+Net drain flow to Salton Sea 3 46,973

+Net Salton Sea subsurface flow 5 2,555

-Evaporative losses 4 5,309
+Evaporative losses 4 1,829

-Evapotranspiration from the shallow aquifer5 5,069
+Evapotranspiration from the shallow aquifer 5 5,041

-Subsurface outflow to adjacent basins 5 0

-Net Salton Sea subsurface flow5 2,806

-Total Outflow 351,211
+Total Outflow 338,477

-Change in Groundwater Storage +5,954
+Change in Groundwater Storage -76,786